DarienLibrary/website_content/content/_finished/reopening/reopening.md

 * Enhanced cleaning procedures
 * Plexiglass at staffed service desks
 * Food and drinks may be enjoyed everywhere but the Children's Library
-* Private study rooms are unavailable at this time.
 <br />

 </div>